clulab/releases/ecir2021-hyrbid-retrieval/readme.md

 This repo contains the code for the ECIR 2021 submission: Using the Hammer Only on Nails:A Hybrid Method for Representation-based  Evidence Retrieval for Question Answering

+Here is a tempoary link to the uncleaned code [https://github.com/zhengzhongliang/Hybrid_Retrieval].

+After the code is cleaned, the code will be transferred to this repository.